 The Topsoil Bylaws Toolkit is a companion to the OBWB’s Groundwater Bylaws Toolkit and a supplement to the Green Bylaws Toolkit (www.greenbylaws.ca).
-This new Toolkit was developed to give local governments practical tools that support smart topsoil policies.
+This Toolkit was developed to give local governments practical tools that support smart topsoil policies.

 A community that takes care of its topsoil will need less water for its landscapes during dry times and will have fewer problems with flooding and runoff during storms.
 As our changing climate becomes more variable, it will bring more frequent, heavier storms and longer, hotter droughts—making smart topsoil management key to caring for our water resources.